I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_self_id_more.md

 SELF_ID_NOT_PRESENT

-This member contains bits 4-5 of byte 3 of the self ID packet.
+This member contains bits 4-5 of byte 2 of the self ID packet.

+`SID_PortB`

+Specifies port status.
+Possible values are:

+SELF_ID_CONNECTED_TO_CHILD

+SELF_ID_CONNECTED_TO_PARENT

+SELF_ID_NOT_CONNECTED

+SELF_ID_NOT_PRESENT

+This member contains bits 6-7 of byte 2 of the self ID packet.

+`SID_More_Packets`

+One if this packet will be followed by more SELF_ID_MORE packets, zero otherwise.
+This member contains bit 0 of byte 3 of the self ID packet.

+`SID_Reserved3`

+Reserved.
+This member contains bit 1 of byte 3 of the self ID packet.

 `SID_PortH`